 The Power of Your Hometown Bank

-by Joe Libal, Assistant Vice President
+by Joe Libal, Vice President Lending

 “High-yield savings accounts,” “high-yield free checking accounts,” “lower fixed loan rates,” “quick credit approvals,” “five-minute account opening,” “transfer your money from your local bank and we will pay you for your deposit.”
 These are the deals and incentives for switching to an online-only or a fancy fintech institution.
 Sounds great, but what kind of bank can pay you money just to transfer money over to them or get to know you in five minutes?
 To be candid, these banks want your money, your automatic deposits, your financial business, but really have no interest in you as a person or business owner.
 They just want another number in their ledgers.